10 Signs of Dismissive-Avoidant Attachment in Relationships

 5 causes of dismissive-avoidant attachment

 Dismissive-avoidant attachment can develop due to various factors, including experiences in childhood and personal temperament.
-Here are five potential causes of dismissive-avoidant attachment:
+Over time, dismissive-avoidant behavior often becomes a subtle coping strategy, shaped by the need to maintain emotional safety and autonomy.

 1. Caregiver neglect